Titanium Dioxide Pigment

 Oil Absorption and Grinding

 Titanium dioxide absorbs a low amount of oil.
-The oil absorption ratio is 15–20 parts by weight of oil to 100 parts by weight of pigment.
+The oil absorption ratio is 15–20 parts by oil weight to 100 parts by weight of pigment.
 If the measurement were grams, it would require 15 to 20 grams (by weight) of linseed oil to grind 100 grams (by weight) of pigment to form a stiff paste.
 It makes an average drying oil paint that forms a soft, brittle film.

 Rublev Colours Pigment: Titanium Dioxide (Titanium White)